ROCm/rocJPEG/README.md

 * Runtime package - `rocjpeg` only provides the rocjpeg library `librocjpeg.so`
 * Development package - `rocjpeg-dev`/`rocjpeg-devel` provides the library, header files, and samples
-* Test package - `rocjpeg-test` provides ctest to verify installation
+* Test package - `rocjpeg-test` provides CTest to verify installation

 #### Ubuntu